AdobeDocs/commerce-contributor/src/pages/community/support.md

 ---
-layout: full-width
-group: community
-subgroup: resources
-title: Adobe Commerce Support
+title: Adobe Commerce Support | Commerce Contributor
-redirect_from:
-  - /community/resources/support.html
+description: Get help with troubleshooting by visiting our support knowledge base.
 ---

+# Adobe Commerce Support

-If you have issues, receive error messages, or need additional How To's, see our [{{site.data.var.ee}} Support Knowledge Base](https://support.magento.com).
-The knowledge base includes a growing amount of troubleshooting, how to, and FAQ articles for Magento 2 Commerce, Commerce (Cloud), and Open Source.
-We are constantly adding new content for Magento platform, services, modules, and much more.
+If you have issues, receive error messages, or need additional How To's, see our [Adobe Commerce Support Knowledge Base](https://support.magento.com).
+The knowledge base includes a growing amount of troubleshooting, how to, and FAQ articles for Adobe Commerce and Magento Open Source.

 *  Search using keywords to find answers and help
 *  Browse through various categories
 *  Watch videos for more information
 *  Provide feedback as you read articles

 New to knowledge bases?
-See the [{{site.data.var.ee}} Help Center User Guide](https://support.magento.com/hc/en-us/articles/360000913794).
+See the [Adobe Commerce Help Center User Guide](https://support.magento.com/hc/en-us/articles/360000913794).